broadinstitute/wfl/docs/md/dev-logging.md

 (log/info "Hello!")
 ```

-There are currently 4 macros for creating simple json logs for `INFO, WARN, DEBUG, ERROR`.
+There are currently 5 macros for creating simple json logs for `INFO, WARN, DEBUG, ERROR, NOTICE`.
 There is also
 a public method `log` that can be called with additional fields you may want to provide in the log, such as
 labels.